epics-base/epicsCoreJava/normativeTypesJava/README.md

     mvn clean

-Building the module will generate a jars of the .class files, the source and the javadoc.
+Building the module will generate jars of the .class files, the source and the javadoc.

 To unzip the a jar, for example the javadoc jar, type